ohnx-archive/PlayMusic/README.md

 The goal for this app is to be a simple music player.
 You run it, and forget about it (that is, unless you don't like the music being played).
 Sometimes when I'm coding, I like a bit of music playing, and this is the perfect app for that.

-Within the UI, you can see the current song name and artist, see time elapsed/total time, skip the current song, pause/play the current song and enable/disable shuffle mode.
+Within the UI, you can see the current song name, album and contributing artists, see time elapsed/total time, skip the current song, pause/play the current song and enable/disable shuffle mode.

 ### mini vs large
 in the UI, there is an arrow.
 This allows you to toggle between a "mini" and "larger" mode.